 PTFE (Polytetrafluoroethylene)

-PTFE, also known as Teflon, discovered by accident at DuPont in 1938, offers remarkable heat resistance, maintaining its physical properties at temperatures as high as 260°C (500°F) for continuous exposure.
+PTFE, often referred to as Teflon™, discovered by accident at DuPont in 1938, offers remarkable heat resistance, maintaining its physical properties at temperatures as high as 260°C (500°F) for continuous exposure.
 This material can even withstand short-term thermal exposure up to 300°C (572°F) without showing signs of degradation.
 This is due to its strong carbon-fluorine bonds, which resist thermal degradation.
 PTFE maintains dimensional stability because of its low coefficient of thermal expansion.
 Although PTFE has high thermal stability, its tensile strength and elongation can decrease at high temperatures

 Key Benefits: